Heterogeneous Point Set Transformers for Segmentation of Multiple View Particle Detectors: Introduction

 The generated images are often very sparse, consisting of an empty background in most of the image except for a few prongs.
 When performing computations such as the ones used in segmentation machine learning models, sparse matrices have to be converted into dense matrices, which can slow down training and inference.
 There have been implementations of differentiable convolution operations on sparse matrices, such as Nvidia's MinkowskiEngine~\cite{choy20194d}.
 However, the operations need to approximate a convolution in order to save memory.
 An alternative to using sparse matrices is representing the sparse image as a point cloud, which allows the coordinates and values to be processed.

 The design of the NOvA detectors only allows images to be produced over two planes: the XZ plane (top view) and YZ plane (side view), in which each view only consists of vertical or horizontal cells, respectively (Figure~\ref{fig:schematic}).
-Therefore, the Y position of a hit in a vertical plane cannot be known.
-Existing methods in use at NOvA approach this by running two independent CNNs to embed each image~\cite{eventcvn, prongcvn, regcnn} or by using each view as a channel to an image~\cite{transformercvn}.
+Therefore, the Y position of a hit in a vertical plane fundamentally cannot be known.
+The existing method for the instance segmentation task approaches this by applying the fuzzy k-means clustering algorithm on each view independently followed by matching instances across the two views \cite{reco}.
+Similarly for the particle classification task, existing methods use two independent CNNs to embed each image~\cite{eventcvn, prongcvn, regcnn} or use each view as a channel to an image~\cite{transformercvn}.
 We can extend the framework of point transformers by using heterogeneous attention~\cite{hu2020heterogeneous}.
 In this paper we leverage point set transformers, along with implementing a novel method to allow information to flow between both views of the dataset, allowing for a model that is able to draw information from both views.
 The model proposed is known as a heterogeneous point set transformer (HPST).